ryanatkn/earbetter/contributing.md

 1. we use GitHub [issues](https://github.com/ryanatkn/earbetter/issues) and
    [discussions](https://github.com/ryanatkn/earbetter/discussions)
 1. [PRs](https://github.com/ryanatkn/earbetter/pulls)
-   are welcome but may be declined for opinionated or other reasons, everything is public domain and forking is encouraged
+   are welcome but they may be declined if they don't fit the project's goals, which are currently unclear and open for discussion, but everything is public domain and forking is encouraged
 1. please be kind and curious